amabnl/amadeus-ws-client/docs/samples.rst

 PNR_RetrieveAndDisplay
 ----------------------

-Retrieving a PNR with offers:
+Retrieving a PNR with PNR content AND all offers:

 .. code-block:: php